 - Providing some pain relief

-There are four major reasons why people use compress and why.
+The four major reasons people use cold compress and why:

 1. To recover from surgery